 Moto Guzzi are keen to stress, however, that the all-new V7 will still give you the same feeling of character and authenticity you expect.

 The models are rumored to hit dealers in Spring with prices varying from £8,000 for the Stone coming and £8,600 for the Special.

 So, there you go, there are the 7 things you need to know about the all-new Moto Guzzi V7 850.
 What are your thoughts?
 Be sure to let us know in the comments section below now!

-And if you are thinking of treating yourself to one of these beauties, when they are released of course, or any new model, in fact, make sure you’ve got the right insurance to go with it.
-Lucky for you, Lexham’s specialist insurance scheme offers great rates on new motorcycles and scooters – and don’t forget to go direct to get the best deal!
+And if you are thinking of treating yourself to one of these beauties, when they are released of course, or any new model, in fact, make sure to get a motorcycle insurance quote direct with Lexham!